1941–42 Illinois Fighting Illini men's ice hockey season: Season

 As the season began, most were expecting Illinois to be in the thick of things for an Intercollegiate title.
 The team returned 8 players from the previous season's championship team and, though it had lost Norbert Sterle to the professional ranks, the rest of the team should be better with more time to practice.
 Coach Heyliger scheduled 16 games for the Illini, including a showdown with eastern power Dartmouth, but was unable to come to terms with their Big Ten rival Minnesota.

 Illinois was set to begin their season on December 8 against the London Athletic Club and ended up played the game on the same day as the bombing of Pearl Harbor.
 Due to the outbreak of the war, the status for most players was up in the air.
 Starr Owen and Gil Priestly enlisted in the army, but were given special permission to remain enrolled at Illinois for a time.
 Both players were able to participate in the two Dartmouth games before Christmas and the team needed every advantage to take on the powerful Indians.
 Unfortunately, permission for both players was withdrawn on the day of the game and the Illini had to go without two of their best forwards.
 Instead, the starting forwards for the team were the Eveleth boys, Roland DePaul flanked by brothers Mario and Aldo Palazzari.
 The Illini scored early in the game but their offense couldn't get another past the Dartmouth netminder for the remainder of regulation.
 The Indians tied the score mid-way through the game but were equally stymied by Ray Killen.
-The game broke open in the overtime session and Darmouth scored three goals in quick succession to take the first game.
+The game broke open in the overtime session and Dartmouth scored three goals in quick succession to take the first game.
 The second match happened two days later at home and both teams looked much better on offense.
 Illinois built a 4–2 lead early in the third but could no longer contain Dartmouth's star player.
 Dick Rondeau, who already had a goal and an assist to that point, took over and scored two unassisted goals (one with 15 seconds remaining) to tie the game and send the two teams into overtime.
 With just 30 second left in the extra session he scored his fourth of the night to tip the scales in favor of the green, leaving Illinois heartbroken over their lost sweep of the Indians.